officialquake/themesByARetard/README.md

 Howdy Partner
 Discord: onion#9529

+To Do:
+1. Hover and Click colors for buttons.
+2. Skeet Themed textbox.
+3. Update the theme to a form instead of user control for auto style settings.

 Usage:
 1. Drag the .cs file into your project.
 2. Start the build so the control pops up.